flip1995/rust-clippy/book/src/infrastructure/book.md

 ## Make changes

-The book's [src](https://github.com/joshrotenberg/rust-clippy/tree/clippy_guide/book/src) directory contains all of the Mardown files used to generate the book.
+The book's [src](https://github.com/joshrotenberg/rust-clippy/tree/clippy_guide/book/src) directory contains all of the markdown files used to generate the book.
 If you want to see your changes in real time, you can use the mdbook `serve` command to run a web server locally that will automatically update changes as they are made.
 From the top level of your `rust-clippy`
 directory: